How to Help Kids Overcome Their Fear and Anxiety

 Exploring questions like these can help your children put their concerns into perspective.
 Realizing that they can handle other kids laughing, mom and dad probably will make it home safely or that eventually they will fall asleep can help kids control their negative thoughts.

-You can help your children learn to be brave and overcome their anxieties.
-When your children can successfully deal with their fears and worries, they'll be having a lot more fun!
+Finding the help your child needs to overcome their anxiety may require a lot of detective work.
+It's worth it when your children can successfully deal with their fears and worries.
+They'll be having a lot more fun and so will you!